ffoflonker/gene-neighborhoods/README.md

 select: select for neighborhoods containing certain species.
 Useful for comparing to outgroup species, can lower minimum number of orthologs.

+default_clean: default method of cluster finding, with a cleanup step to remove genes under the minimum ortholog number threshold.
+Helps remove background synteny.

 --stats
   keeps only proximal orthologous gene pairs with greater than the minimum number of homologs and reports statistics.